hoodiecrow/ConsTcl/README.md

   return $expr
 }
 ```

 #### read procedure

 The standard builtin `` read `` reads an input port the same way that `` parse `` does, but one can't pass a string to it.
 The `` read- `` procedures parse their input and produce ConsTcl objects.

 One can pass a port to `` read `` (including a string input port) in which case `` read `` sets the standard input port temporarily to the provided port.
-If not, `` read `` uses the default standard input port (usually the keyboardF{which doesn't work in a Windows windowing environment, e.g. wish or tkcon. repl does work in those, though.
-Input works in tclsh on Windows.}).
+If not, `` read `` uses the default standard input port (usually the keyboard (which doesn't work in a Windows windowing environment, e.g. wish or tkcon. repl does work in those, though.
+Input works in tclsh on Windows.)).

 <table border=1><thead><tr><th colspan=2 align="left">read (public)</th></tr></thead><tr><td>?port?</td><td>an input port</td></tr><tr><td><i>Returns:</i></td><td>an expression</td></tr></table>

 ```
 reg read